Ruvennsiow/sc1015/README.md

 # Contribution

-- Ruvenn
+- Ruvenn @data visualisation
-- Jun Koon
+- Jun Koon @multi linear regression and data cleaning
-- Kenze
+- Kenze @slides and presentation

 # Problem Definition
 - How can we predict future covid deaths in Asia?